 Publicity was really crucial to the success of the Sac County Barn Quilt project.
 Once the project started, the committee tried to have something in the county newspapers almost every week about the barn quilts, either photos of the quilts going up, or progress reports, plans, etc. Photographs were sent electronically to all local and regional newspapers on a regular basis.
 People through out the county became more aware of the project and what it was all about.
 This made it easier to recruit property owners to be a part of the project.

-Sac County, Iowa, has more barn quilts throughout the county than just about anywhere else.
-People who love barns, quilts or agriculture are invited to visit Sac County to see the beauty of our rural county for themselves.
 Brochures about the Barn Quilts of Sac County are available in many of Iowa's Welcome Centers throughout the state.
 In 2006, the Sac County Barn Quilt Committee published a map showing locations of the 55 existing barn quilts and the 19 community quilts.
 Since that time, the quilts have appeared on many other structures throughout the county as other farm families, businesses and community home owners added the striking quilts to their property.
-These quilt locations do not yet appear on the printed maps, but the images and addresses can be found on this web site.
+These quilt locations do not appear on the printed maps; you just have to keep your eyes open as you travel rural roads.
 Maps of the Sac County Barn Quilts are available at convenience stores, camp sites, motels, tourism offices, and various other sites in Sac County.
 Roadside signs at each barn quilt location identify the name of the quilt pattern, and carry the barn quilt logo to alert travelers to the proximity of a barn quilt.
 The signs also direct travelers to the web site.
-The web site www.barnquilts.com displays images of most all the quilts on barns, homes and other property in Sac County.
-A printable map is available on the web site, showing 58 different locations of Sac County's mapped barn quilts.
+The web site (www.barnquilts.com) displays images of all the barn and community quilt blocks that are noted on our printed map.
+A printable map can be downloaded from the web site as well.

 If you want to create a barn quilt for your own barn or farm building, you can request a supply list and diagrams of how to build the frame and mount the quilt on the barn.
 Just use the Contact Us link on the barn quilt web site to request these materials.
 We would appreciate a donation payable to Barn Quilts of Sac County, mailed to 2537 Xavier Avenue, Sac City, IA 50583.
 Please specify size of barn quilt you are planning to paint, whether you prefer the block with or without a painted border, and if you have any preferences for sample patterns with the instructions.
 These donations will make it possible for the committee to continue providing assistance and maintain the web site.

-If you want someone else to create a barn quilt for you, check the links on this web site or contact us at firstname.lastname@example.org for a referral.
+If you want someone else to create a barn quilt for you contact us at firstname.lastname@example.org for a referral.

 Sac County has welcomed numerous motor coach groups from Iowa and other states to make the barn quilt tour.
 Although there is no way to document the number of private vehicles that drive around the county to see the barn quilts, the property owners have many anecdotes to share about increased traffic on their roads, vehicles stopping in their driveways and lanes to take photographs, and visits they have had with tourists who stop by to admire the quilted barn.
 In addition, the barn quilts led to the creation of a major event called the Sac County Quilt-A-Fair.
-A biennial quilt show, the Sac County Quilt-a-Fair, has drawn over 3500 visitors to Sac County since it was begun in 2007.
+A biennial quilt show that started in 2007, the Sac County Quilt-a-Fair, attracts 1000 –1500 visitors to each show.